neurotech-berkeley/neurotech-course/lab9/README.md

 # Lab 9: Measuring brain response to different smells

 ### Introduction
 In this lab, we will record the different brain responses to various smells.
+We're particularly interested in alpha (8-13Hz) and beta waves (13-20Hz), but other ones may show up as well.

 ### Setup